flocto/flocto.github.io/src/content/blog/amateursctf-2023-blogpost/index.md

 Anyway, if I could go back, I would probably split this challenge into two parts, one requiring the original CHSH solution and one requiring the bug.
 I would also make the bug more obvious, since it was quite subtle and I don't think anyone actually found it.

 Update: Someone actually managed to solve with a full 100% win rate, which was amazing!
 They used the `z` gate to preserve information between runs and rotated the qubits if and only if the `z` phase was already applied.
-This was a really cool solution, and I've peeved I didn't find it earlier since I could've actually prevented any cheese from occurring.
+This was a really cool solution, and I'm sad I didn't find it earlier since I could've actually prevented any cheese from occurring.

 Ending notes on Misc, overall my two challenges, while a bit unbalanced, still served their purpose.
 Hopefully, the Qiskit introduction wasn't too rough for most people, and they at least enjoyed solving the warmup.